 Another matrix format used is the compressed row (CR) format, which is similar to the sparse triplet format except that the vector of row indices is compressed to a vector of length N+1 which points to the beginning of the set of entries for each row.

-MGMRES is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version.
+mgmres is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version.

-CC, a data directory which contains examples of the Compressed Column (CC) sparse matrix file format;
+ccs, a data directory which contains examples of the Compressed Column Storage (CCS) sparse matrix file format;

-CG_RC, a C library which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.
+cg_rc, a C code which implements the conjugate gradient method for solving a positive definite sparse linear system A*x=b, using reverse communication.

-CR, a data directory which contains examples of the Compressed Row (CR) sparse matrix file format;
+crs, a data directory which contains examples of the Compressed Row Storage (CRS) sparse matrix file format;

-CSPARSE, a C library which carries out the direct solution of sparse linear systems, by Timothy Davis.
+CSPARSE, a C code which carries out the direct solution of sparse linear systems, by Timothy Davis.

-LINPACK_D, a C library which carries out direct methods for solving linear systems.
+LINPACK_D, a C code which carries out direct methods for solving linear systems.

 MM, a data directory which contains a description and examples of the Matrix Market format for storing matrices.